West Beirut (film): Plot

 In April 1975, a young Lebanese boy named Tarek witnesses a massacre of Palestinians by the Phalangists.
-Shortly thereafter, the civil war breaks out; Beirut is partitioned along a line separating the Muslim-Christian mixed West Beirut from the quasi-Christian East Beirut.
+Shortly thereafter, the Lebanese Civil War breaks out; Beirut is partitioned along a line separating the Muslim–Christian mixed West Beirut from the quasi-Christian East Beirut.
 After the line was created, Tarek is now considered to live in West Beirut, as he is Muslim himself and is in high school, making Super 8 movies with his friend, Omar.

-At first the war is a lark, Tarek’s school, situated in East Beirut, has closed and is no longer accessible to West Beirut residents, getting from West to East is nearly impossible.
-His mother wants to leave the country; but his father refuses.
+At first, the war is a lark: Tarek's school, situated in East Beirut, has closed and is no longer accessible to West Beirut residents, getting from West to East is nearly impossible.
+His mother wants to leave the country, but his father refuses.
 Tarek spends time with May, an orphaned Christian girl living in his building.
 By accident, Tarek goes to an infamous brothel in the war-torn Zeytouni Quarter, meeting its legendary madam, Oum Walid.
 He then takes Omar and May there.
 Family tensions rise.
-Later on and as he comes of age, the war moves inexorably from adventure to a nationwide tragedy.
+Later on as he comes of age, the war moves inexorably from adventure to a nationwide tragedy.
 A compilation of films and images from the war plays, showing Yasser Arafat, the Israeli invasion, Hafez al-Assad, and the American intervention.
 The film ends with Tarek breaking down crying while listening to his father play the oud, and remembering the good times he had before the war.